cvasq/go-vue-websockets/README.md

 The frontend utilizes Vue.js Components and the application can be easily shipped as a binary or container thanks to Go + Docker :whale2:

-Example project for building other Vue + Go apps
+Example project for starting other Vue + Go apps

 **Build info and requirements:**